3 – Rdio.

 #2 – Zensorium / Tinke.

 User interaction at it’s best.

-A great example of focusing on the user experience, Zensorium have successfully portrayed breakthrough technology in not just their product ‘tinke’ but their website too.
+A great example of focusing on the user experience, Zensorium have successfully portrayed breakthrough technology is not just their product ‘tinke’ but their website too.
 Hoorah!
 The use of a vertical scrolling parallax means users are instantly engaged with the use of movement that has a purpose – it tells the story of tinke.
-By the time you reach the bottom you are all ‘tinked up’ and super eager to go back to the top just to scroll again.
+By the time you reach the bottom, you are all ‘tinked up’ and super eager to go back to the top just to scroll again.

 #1 – Grovemade.

 Keep it simple, stupid! (or “Stupidly simple!”)

 Grovemade is nothing short of groovey!
 I stumbled across this little gem when googling for Iphone accessories.
 What I found was not only a very unique product but an inspiring story, and a website that ticked all corners of the cool box.
 Typically with e-commerce stores it’s very easy to clutter the page with nonsense and forget the main focus of the site – to promote your product.

 The imagery in the slider alone (which is powered by Jquery) promotes Grove’s unique product range which is enough to feed your appetite and complete the click through.
 Skate back iPhone cases?
 Heck yeah, you get my click!
 The overall design has a ‘handmade craftsmanship feeling which is essentially the essence of Grove – Handmade in Portland.
 I love their take on this.

 The products page is a simple jaw dropper.
 No fluff here, just nice sized thumbnails that are large enough you can see the quality and intricate details of each case.
 As you scroll down, the page gets more interesting, we are educated on the quality, originality and handmade aspect of grove products.
 Big bold text and hand drawn diagrams ties this site together into one groovy little package.
 A total winner.